Where do we serve?

 Having a Saint Hilda’s intern has been a tremendous help to us.
 In the first weeks of his internship with us, Caleb has, in addition to preparing and serving our lunches, helped publicize our walk-a-thon, created a new website, prepared appetizers for our annual reception, shopped with us a the Food Bank, attended a neighborhood organization meeting helped deliver meals to our satellite sites, and has thoroughly enjoyed working with our volunteers! - David O'Sullivan

-Community Soup Kitchen is a non-profit agency that provides free, nutritious meals to anyone in need.
+The Community Soup Kitchen is a non-profit agency which provides free, nutritious meals to anyone in need.
 The Soup Kitchen receives no city, state or federal money for our operation.
 They rely upon the community to support their mission.
 They have been in operation since 1977.
 In 2009, together with associates at the Saint Luke's Lunch Program for Women and Children, and five breakfast sites, they provided 67,396 meals.
 They also act as a host site for the Hill Health Center that offers health services to guests.
 They also act as a work site for a client of Chapel Haven.

 Columbus House is a not-for-profit organization that offers a broad array of programs and services for the homeless of Southern Connecticut.